Over 5,000 tons of toxic chemicals released yearly from indoor consumer products

 - Adhesives contained more than a dozen different Prop 65 VOCs, highlighting that workers can be exposed to many toxic chemicals from using just one type of product.

-Finally, the team used the CARB data to calculate the total amount of Prop 65 VOCs emitted from consumer products indoors, and found more than 5,000 tons of volatile Prop 65 chemicals were released from products in the state of California in 2020.
-Nearly 300 tons of that came from mothballs (1,4-dichlorobenzene) alone.
+The scientists used the CARB data to figure out how much Prop 65 VOCs were released into the air indoors from consumer products in California.
+They found that in 2020, over 5,000 tons of these harmful chemicals were released, with nearly 300 tons coming just from mothballs containing 1,4-dichlorobenzene.

-“Although Prop 65 has reduced the public’s exposure to toxic chemicals both through litigation and by incentivizing companies to reformulate their products, people continue to be exposed to many unsafe chemicals,” says co-author Claudia Polsky, Director of the Environmental Law Clinic at UC Berkeley School of Law.
-“This study shows how much work remains for product manufacturers and regulators nationwide, because the products in CARB’s database are sold throughout the U.S.”
+Another author of the study, Claudia Polsky, who is the Director of the Environmental Law Clinic at UC Berkeley School of Law, says that although Prop 65 has helped to reduce people's exposure to harmful chemicals by encouraging companies to make safer products, there is still much work to be done.
+The study highlights the need for product manufacturers and regulators across the US to take action because the products listed in the CARB database are sold all over the country.

-The new study offers solutions by highlighting the types of products manufacturers should reformulate to replace toxic VOCs with safer ingredients.
-The authors also suggest, based on their findings, that the U.S. Environmental Protection Agency consider regulating five additional chemicals under the Toxic Substances Control Act (TSCA).
+The study proposes solutions by identifying the types of products that manufacturers should redesign to replace harmful VOCs with safer alternatives.
+Additionally, based on their findings, the authors recommend that the US Environmental Protection Agency (EPA) consider regulating five more chemicals under the Toxic Substances Control Act (TSCA).
 These chemicals include ethylene oxide, styrene, 1,3-dichloropropene, diethanolamine, and cumene.

 For more tips on how to limit everyday exposures to harmful VOCs and other chemicals of concern, download Silent Spring’s Detox Me app.

-Funding for this project was provided by the California Breast Cancer Research Program (Grant #23QB-1881), payments that private litigants directed to Silent Spring Institute in lieu of civil penalties in Prop 65 enforcement cases to further the cause of toxics reduction, and charitable donations to Silent Spring Institute.
+The funding for this project came from multiple sources, including the California Breast Cancer Research Program (Grant #23QB-1881), payments made by private litigants in Prop 65 enforcement cases that were directed to the Silent Spring Institute instead of civil penalties to support the cause of reducing toxins, and charitable donations to the Silent Spring Institute.

 Reference: Knox, K.E., R.E.
 Dodson, R.A.
 Rudel, C. Polsky, and M.R.
 Schwarzman.
 2023.
 Identifying toxic consumer products: Novel data set reveals air emissions of potent carcinogens, reproductive toxicants, and developmental toxicants.
 Environmental Science & Technology. https://doi.org/10.1021/acs.est.2c07247